Usage

 unconfigure system chassisid

-Do not override chassis ID and use a value computed from one
+Do not override chassis ID, but instead use a value computed

-of the interface MAC address (or host name if none is found).
+from one of the interface MAC addresses (or host name if none

 configure system platform description